litestar-org/litestar/docs/usage/7-middleware/2-creating-middleware/2-using-middleware-protocol.md

 # Using MiddlewareProtocol

-The `starlite.middleware.base.MiddlewareProtocol` class is a [PEP 544 Protocol](https://peps.python.org/pep-0544/) that
+The [`MiddlewareProtocol`][starlite.middleware.base.MiddlewareProtocol] class is a [PEP 544 Protocol](https://peps.python.org/pep-0544/) that specifies the minimal implementation of a middleware as
-specifies the minimal implementation of a middleware as follows:
+follows:

 ```python
 from typing import Protocol, Any